Our Verdict

 Comfort/Quality

 Given the lower price tag, it isn't a surprise that this seat offers some of the worst comfort and quality, in our opinion.
-With little padding and poor performance when compared side-by-side with other infant seats, the SnuggRide struggled in most quality aspects.

 Fabric and Padding

-Overall, the fabric and padding on this Graco are below average, and there are no ads on the shoulder or crotch straps.
+Overall, the fabric and padding on this Graco are below average, and there are no pads on the shoulder or crotch straps.
 The lighter grey material in the head is softer and more skin-friendly than the black fabric underneath.
 The black fabric has a plastic feel and looks like a ripstop material.

 Handle and Canopy